core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * URI authority component - If this method is used, the application group is identified by the authority component as a whole.

    In particular, the application group has the same name of the CoAP group expressed by the group URI (see {{sec-groupnaming-coap}}).
-Therefore, this method can only be used if there is a one-to-one mapping between CoAP groups and application groups (see {{sec-groupdef-grouprelations}}).
+Thus, this method can only be used if there is a one-to-one mapping between CoAP groups and application groups (see {{sec-groupdef-grouprelations}}).

    A full-fledged example is provided in {{fig-gname-auth-example}}.